-Figure 9 compares contaminant concentrations obtained for a receptor node, TANK-12525, in Network N4 following an injection at Node JUNCTION-2514, using different water-quality time steps.
+Figure 8 compares contaminant concentrations obtained for a receptor node, TANK-12525, in Network N4 following an injection at Node JUNCTION-2514, using different water-quality time steps.
 Again, the simulations used the time-driven method.
 In this case, the timing of changes in concentration is similar for all the time steps used and there is a high degree of correlation between the results for the different time steps.
 However, concentration increases consistently as the time step decreases, unlike the trends in the previous examples.
 Concentrations appear to have approximately stabilized by a time step of 60 s, with little increase in concentrations occurring when the time step is reduced to 1 s.
 The MBRs given in the figure were determined at the end of a 168 h simulation.
+Note that the MBR is less than 1.0 for time steps greater than 1 s.
+Substantial losses of contaminant mass can occur for longer time steps.

 Statistics on the extent of mass imbalance at the end of simulations that used the time-driven method are provided in Table 2 for the four networks considered.
 The results in the table are based on independent injections at most nodes for each of the networks.
-For example, the statistics for Network N4 are based on independent simulations of injections done for most of the 12,523 nodes in the network; a small fraction of the nodes were excluded, as discussed in the next paragraph.
-The table provides the range in MBRs determined for each network for each of four water-quality time steps and the fraction of injection nodes for which there were imbalances above some thresholds (e.g., 1, 5, 10%).
+For example, the statistics for Network N4 are based on independent simulations of injections done for most of the 12 523 nodes in the network; a small fraction of the nodes were excluded, as discussed in the next paragraph.
+The table provides the range in MBRs determined for each network for each of four water-quality time steps and the fraction of injection nodes for which there were imbalances above some thresholds (e.g., 1, 5, 10 %).